What are Non-Qualified Stock Options (NSOs)?

 NSOs are subject to ordinary income taxes based on the spread between the current FMV and the strike price of the option.
 As opposed to ISOs, NSO holders will pay taxes which are withheld when exercised.
 NSOs do have the possibility of an IRS Section 83(i) election where you can defer taxes for 5 years.

 The minimum NSO exercise withholding requirement is only 22% for up to $1 million in spread value (37% if over $1 million).
 Many companies try to estimate the right amount but it isn’t very easy.
-Companies are required to withhold NSO taxes for employees, but contractors can be given a 1099 instead, which means they handle their own payments via quarterly estimated taxes.
+Companies are required to withhold NSO taxes only for employees.
+Contractors can be given a 1099 instead, meaning they handle their own payments via quarterly estimated taxes.
 Regardless of whether the company withholds taxes or you make estimated payments, you will true it up to the required amount when you actually file taxes.
-That could result in a refund or additional taxes.
-Even lottery winners are surprised that they often owe more taxes despite the mandatory withholding at the beginning.
-If you sell ISO shares, you are also responsible for paying quarterly estimated taxes which you calculate yourself.
+That could result in a refund or additional taxes, such as when lottery winners are surprised that they often owe more taxes despite the mandatory withholding at the beginning.
+If you sell NSO shares you are also responsible for paying quarterly estimated taxes which you calculate yourself.
 If you don’t pay enough, there are interest penalties when you file next April.
 Additionally, Medicare, Social Security taxes, and Federal Unemployment Tax are charged on NSO exercises.

 If NSOs are sold within a year of exercising after ordinary income tax was paid on the original exercise, short term capital gains are paid on the spread between the final sale price and the FMV at the time of exercise.The short term capital gains on the portion of the income above the FMV from the sale of NSOs can be offset by other capital losses you may have that tax year.